quicwg/base-drafts/draft-ietf-quic-tls.md

 allow for subsequent key updates.

-Endpoints need to allow for the possibility that a peer might not be able to decrypt packets that initiate a key update during the period when it retains old keys.
+Endpoints need to allow for the possibility that a peer might not be able to decrypt packets that initiate a key update during the period when the peer retains old keys.
 Endpoints SHOULD wait three times the PTO before initiating a key update after receiving an acknowledgment that confirms that the previous key update was received.
 Failing to allow sufficient time could lead to packets being